 American AAdvantage Loyalty Choice Rewards

 In 2020 American Airlines revealed the concept of Elite Choice Rewards.
 Rather than just giving Executive Platinum members four systemwide upgrades per year, the idea is that both Platinum Pro and Executive Platinum members can choose the rewards they value most.
-That will continue with the new program, with a slight change.
+That continues with the new program, with a slight change.

 - Level 1 — 125,000 Loyalty Points